OtherRealms/Shot-Manager-Guide/source/index.rst

 Getting Started
 ---------------

 Once installed, choose a Canvas.
 It should be an empty, generated image.
-Enabling **Match Render Size** ensures the canvas will match the output settings, even if it changes between shots.
+Enabling **Match Render Size** ensures the canvas will match the output settings, even if it changes between Shots.

 .. image:: BurnInMix.JPG